copamo/copamo.github.io/README.md

 ### Archival how-to

 - Set the `baseurl` to `/previous_editions/yyyy` (e.g., `/previous_editions/2025`)
+- Optionally: comment out the Previous editions link in the `config.yml` file to hide that link from the archived site
 - Run `bundle exec jekyll serve`
 - Copy the generated static code from the `_site` folder to the `/previous_editions/yyyy` folder
 - Link the folder on `previous-editions.md`